 - The Standish Group.
 (2014).
 Chaos Report.
 International: The Standish Group International, Inc.

-In addition to the Project Management concentration, the University of Mary also offers the following graduate business degree program concentrations:
+In addition to the Project Management concentration, the University of Mary's School of Business also offers the following graduate business degree program concentrations:

-- Human Resource Management (evening or online program)
+- Human Resource Management (evening or online MBA, MS, MPA, or MPM)